AbdullahMalik17/Agentic_AI/Advance_Tools_Features/README.md

 - Clear separation of concerns between tools and behavior

 This implementation demonstrates advanced control over agent behavior, making it suitable for applications requiring careful tool execution management and human oversight.

+# Context is King – Making Tools Appear & Disappear
+A good manager doesn't give every tool to every team member.
+The is_enabled flag on a @function_tool lets you make tools available only when conditions are right.